Fodor's Expert Review Brooklyn Bridge (Entrance)

-While the majority of tourists usually walk across the Brooklyn Bridge from Manhattan, you'll get better views if you enter and walk from the Brooklyn side.
-It's a suprisingly long walk of more than a mile that normally takes about 40 minutes, but the exhilarating views are good payment for your exercise.
-Since many office workers (and bicyclists) commute this way, the walkway is particularly busy during the morning rush hour from 7 to 9 am and in the afternoon from 4 to 6.
-It's most magical and quietest in the early morning, but while you won't be able to avoid the crowds, it's worth the trip at sunset in the summer, when the lights of Manhattan come to life after 8.
+Most visitors cross the Brooklyn Bridge from Manhattan, but you'll get better views traversing the span from the Brooklyn side.
+It's a surprisingly long walk (more than a mile) that normally takes about 40 minutes, but the exhilarating views are good payment for your exercise.
+Many office workers commute this way, and a welcome recent addition is a separate bike lane carved out from a lane of traffic, making the walkway much less crowded during rush hour (7 am to 9 am and 4 pm to 6 pm).
+It's most magical and quietest in the early morning, but if you don't mind the crowds, it's worth making the trip at sunset in summer, when the lights of Manhattan come to life.
 There are two pedestrian access points for the bridge on the Brooklyn side.
-One is at the intersection of Tillary Street and Boerum Place; the second is the Washington Street underpass, which leads to a staircase up to the walkway.
+One is at the intersection of Tillary Street and Boerum Place, where it eventually splits to lead left for those on foot, right for those on two wheels; the second is the Washington Street underpass, which leads to a staircase up to the walkway.